daviemakz/risen-js/README.md

 `apiGatewayPort [number]` - The main port where the service core listens to new connections. _NOTE: To bind below ports 1024 you need to have privileged access._
 `portRangeStart [number]` - What port the service core should begin while trying to find a free port for a service instance.
 `portRangeFinish [number]` - What port the service core should end its search if it cannot find a free port.
 At this point the service core will throw an error.
 `coreOperations [object]` - This follows the same structure as defining operations for services.
-You can add new functions here which will be available for any instance (including the service core ) to use.
+You can add new functions here which will be available for any instance (including the service core) to use.
 Please see the [Service Core Operations](#service-core-operations) section for the default core operations.
 `runOnStart [array]` - What core operations you want to be executed on start-up to perform a function of your choice.
 This would be for example where you would put any polling if you were so inclined.
+`onConRequest [function]` - A function which is executed when a connection is received by the service core.
+`onConClose [function]` - A function which is executed when a connection is closed by the service core.

 ## HTTP Configuration